thaokarchandrajit/Real-Weather/README.md

 The motivation behind developing the proof-of-concept pipeline can be summerized as follows:

-1. The project aims to provide a solution to track the location and occurances extreme weather events or anomalies in real-time.
+a.
+The project aims to provide a solution to track the location and occurances extreme weather events or anomalies in real-time.
 These  capabilities can be extremely useful for generating rapid response to the damage caused by weather anomalies.

 2. Provide a unified platform to integrate real-time data streams coming from a very large number of monitoring stations to simplify monitoring of weather anomalies.